yrong/koa-neo4j/README.md

 ## Introduction

+Choosing a NoSQL graph database for persistence is wise for [a number of reasons](http://ontotext.com/graphdb-answers-kids/).
-In a Neo4j enabled application, conducting queries directly from client side might not be the best choice:
+While Neo4j provides the DB infrastructure for such choice, applications using Neo4j normally conduct queries directly from the client side, which might not be the best option:

 - Database is exposed to the client, unless some explicit security mechanism is in place; one can *see* the innards of the database by `View page source`